A Guided Journey Through Japan’s Ancient Calendar Vol.02. Setsubun and the New Year

 New Year in the Kyūreki – Japan’s Old Calendar

 For over a thousand years prior to the Meiji reforms, Japan had followed the old kyūreki calendar, also sometimes referred to as the risshun-shōgatsu calendar.
 Risshun means the start of spring, and shōgatsu is the new year.
-The use of the term, risshun-shōgatsu, indicates that according to this old calendar, the start of the new year coincided with the beginning of spring.
-This contrasts with the Gregorian calendar, which places New Year’s Day close to the winter solstice.
+The use of the term, risshun-shōgatsu, indicates that according to this traditional calendar, the start of the new year coincided with the beginning of spring.
+This contrasts with the Gregorian calendar, which places New Year’s Day soon after the winter solstice, which occurs in late December.

 The timing of New Year’s Day in the old kyūreki calendar was, however, quite variable.
 Although we tend nowadays to think that the beginning of the year always coincided with the beginning of spring in the kyūreki, closer examination of the old calendar reveals that this was not always the case.
-In fact, the timing of New Year’s Day (determined by the phases of the moon) could fluctuate by as much as two weeks either side of the beginning of spring (determined by the position of the sun).
+In fact, the timing of New Year’s Day (determined by the phases of the moon) could fluctuate by as much as two weeks either side of the beginning of spring, which is determined by the position of the sun.
 Nevertheless, it’s safe enough to say that New Year’s Day occurred at approximately the same time as the beginning of spring, which is why spring greetings were offered along with New Year’s greetings in the old days.

 Oni-gawara ornamental roof tiles placed at the ends of roof ridges as guardians.
 During Setsubun men often don red or blue oni masks.